 Simple e-waste management tips

 With growing pollution levels, proper disposal of e-waste has become critical.
 Don’t let your electronic devices convert into hazards for the environment.
-Dispose them well and keep the environment safe!
+Dispose of them well and keep the environment safe!